meetVaidya/SemVI_Notes/IPCV/Module 2/08 SSD.md

-Okay, here's a breakdown of the SSD (Single Shot MultiBox Detector) pipeline, following the structure you requested:

 **1. Input Image and Feature Extraction (Base Network):**

 *   **Input:** The input is the original image that you want to detect objects in.
 A common input size is 300x300 or 512x512 pixels.